umgpy/DLUS/README.md

     input data    [data_path] : 'Input' > ddbb
     output data    [out_path] : 'Output' > ddbb

     Organization of input data: The ddbb folder should contain a different folder for each case to process.
-In each case folder, the image scan should be saved in a sub-folder named "img", and the manual OAR segmentations - if available - in a sub-folder named "mOARs".
+In each case folder, the image scan should be saved in a sub-folder named "img", and the manual OAR segmentations - if available - in a sub-folder named "mOAR".

     To load the mOARs in DICOM format, we have included a series of typical names used in the clinic to describe the rectum, bladder, prostate and seminal vesicles.
 These names can be found in utils.utilities.dicom_to_nifti(), and can be updated to include other terminologies by adding them to the available lists.

-    The output data will be automatically saved as:
+2. VOI EXTRACTION
+Localization Network + Crop using the centroid of the coarse prosate segmentation.
+Check the result to ensure that appropriate VOI has been created.
+Sometimes some images are not well predicted and it's necessary to modify this VOI manually to ensure that the OARs and urethra segmentations are accurate.